jiljames/networks_hw/ProblemSet4/readMe.txt

 	<urlopen error [Errno 8] nodename nor servname provided, or not known> but it is up.

 On the webpage http://people.reed.edu/~esroberts/
-	It says the following link is broken: mailto:eroberts@cs.stanford.edu
+	It says the following link is broken but it is not: mailto:eroberts@cs.stanford.edu
 	I'm not sure how to handle these kinds of links.